oestrich/blog.oestrich.org/_posts/2019-03-25-starting-epmd-separately.md

 ### Conclusion

-If you have a local cluser, you should avoid node connection issues by starting EPMD separately and not allowing for the automatic daemon start.
+If you have a local cluser, you should avoid node connection issues by starting epmd separately and not allowing for the automatic daemon start.
 As an extra bonus, you can now use the `epmd` binary to communicate easily with the running daemon.
 This lets you know each node is alive and connected, use `epmd -names` for this.

 Finally, all of this code is open source so you can inspect what Grapevine does for clustering.
 See the [main repo here](https://github.com/oestrich/grapevine) and [the telnet node repo here](https://github.com/oestrich/grapevine-telnet).